chethansv98/CalculatorBehaviour/addition.md

-# Addition
+# Addition Scenarios

-## Scenario: Addition of two negative numbers
+## Scenario: Addition of two positive numbers
 Given The calculator is ON

 When I enter  "positive number"